brimshot/quickPatterns/README.md

 # quickPatterns

-A FastLED patterns manager that allows multiple animations to run simultaneously on the same strand of lights with configurable speeds, colors and activation timing.
+A FastLED based patterns manager for addressable LEDs (WS2812B, NeoPixels, etc.) that allows multiple animations to run simultaneously on the same strand of lights with configurable colors and timings.

 [Example sketch](#example-sketch)